Senden, North Rhine-Westphalia: History

 On January 1, 1975 these four formally autonomous municipalities became parts of the present municipality of Senden.

 Politics

 The major political party is the CDU (19 seats in the municipality council).
 Other parties in the council are the SPD (8 seats), Green Party (4 seats) and the FDP (3 seats).
-The mayor is Alfred Holz, who does not belong to a party but who is supported by the CDU and the SPD.
+The mayor is Sebastian Täger, who does not belong to a party.

 Transport

 Near Bösensell there is an exit to the Autobahn A 43.

 Two important bus lines serve the municipality.
 A local bus line connects the villages of Bösensell, Senden and Ottmarsbocholt.
 A high speed bus line, which connects Münster and Lüdinghausen via the A43 runs through Senden.

 There is a small harbour at the Dortmund-Ems Canal.

 The village of Bösensell has a railway station at the line between Münster and Essen.

 Education

 The municipality of Senden has seven schools: